yunzhusong/AAAI20-PORLHG/README.md

-# PORL-HG (The paper has been published by AAAI 2020.)
+# PORL-HG (The paper has been published in AAAI 2020 as a long paper.)

 Code implementation of [Attractive or Faithful?
 Popularity-Reinforced Learning for Inspired Headline Generation](https://arxiv.org/pdf/2002.02095.pdf).